cncf/wg-serverless/workflow/spec/spec.md

   "properties": {
     "dataInputPath": {
       "type": "string",
-      "description": "JSONPath definition that selects parts of the states data input" },
+      "description": "JSONPath definition that selects parts of the tasks data input" },
     "dataOutputPath": {
       "type": "string",
-      "description": "JSONPath definition that selects parts of the states data output" }
+      "description": "JSONPath definition that selects parts of the tasks data output" }
   },
   "required": []